-Bradycardia is defined as having a heart rate of less than 60 beats per minute – slower than the national average of 60 to 100 beats per minute for a normal heart rate.
+Bradycardia is defined as having a heart rate of less than 60 beats per minute – slower than the national average of 60 to 100 beats per minute.

 Having a slow heart rate may not be a cause for alarm though – healthy young adults and athletes often average less than 60 beats a minute.
-If you exercise more, your heart can supply your body when it is at rest with fewer beats per minute.
+If you exercise more, your heart can supply your body with fewer beats per minute.

 For others, bradycardia is a sign of a problem in the heart’s electrical system.
 They can be caused by several factors:

-The older you get, the more the electrical system of the heart functions abnormally.
-Men and women 65 and older often develop a slower heart rate.
+- Age: The older you get, the more the electrical system of the heart functions abnormally.

-Diseases that damage the heart’s electrical system.
-These include coronary artery disease, heart attacks and heart infections.
+- Underlying heart conditions: Diseases that damage the heart’s electrical system, including coronary artery disease, heart attacks and heart infections.

-If you believe there is a cause of concern, contact your doctor and talk to him about your heart rate.
+If you believe there is a cause of concern, talk to your doctor about your heart rate.
 Medical treatment for bradycardia can vary depending on what’s causing it.